rakesh-meka/ai-resume-analyzer/README.md

 ## ⭐ Acknowledgment

-If you find this project useful, consider giving it a ⭐ on GitHub.
+If you find this project useful consider giving it a ⭐ on GitHub.

 ---